-- In the Entered/Last Modified field, set the Date from to the date of your last reconciliation.
-Then set the Date to the field to today’s date
+- In the Entered/Last Modified field, set the Date to the date of your last reconciliation.
+Then set the Date to the field to today’s date.

-- Look for any discrepancies or transactions that don’t match with your bank statement or credit card account
+- Look for any discrepancies or transactions that don’t match your bank statement or credit card account.

 Step 3: Look for The Reconciliation Adjustments